Brick Township, New Jersey: Media

 WBGD 91.9FM (Brick Green Dragons) went on the air in 1974, originally located at Brick Township High School.
 The station was later moved to Brick Memorial High School.
 The radio station was the brainchild of a teacher named Robert Boesch who taught electronics at Brick Township High School in the 1960s, 1970s and 1980s.
-The station was a student-run operation and received its FCC license from the FCC for Educational Broadcasting.
+The station was a student-run operation and received its FCC license from the FCC for educational broadcasting.
+In 1981, all township residents could receive the station's signal after the FCC approved an increase in WBGD's authorized power from 10 watts to 150.

 One of the most notable broadcasts was the first ever state high school football championship game played between Brick Township High School and Camden High School in December 1974.
 The Brick Green Dragons defeated Camden by a score of 21–20 on the last play of the game to win the title.

 In 2007, during routine roof maintenance and repair work, the broadcast tower was cut off the roof, and was never replaced or repaired.
 In 2010 WBGD's license was retired.

 The Asbury Park Press provides daily news coverage of the township, as does WOBM-FM radio.
 The government of the township provides material and commentary to The Brick Times, which is one of seven weekly papers from Micromedia Publications.